 - Who are the people in control of the resources that make your work happen?

-Not all of these factors will apply when transitioning into a new position, however most will.
+Not all of these factors will apply when transitioning into a new position.
 The industry, type of organization, your specific role, size of company, start-up, and/or if your role allows working remotely will factor into what you need to do to adjust effectively.

 Finally, it is important to establish your credibility and value to the organization as early as possible, but in a positive manner.
 Don’t push your opinions and ideas on others until you understand the issues and the impact of your thoughts.
 Sometimes silence can communicate a message as well.
 Never be afraid to say “I would like to gather more information, or gain a better understanding before I make a decision on this matter”.
-Be open, professional, and do the right things to successfully transition into your new job.
+Be open, professional, and ready to learn to successfully transition into your new job.